Friday the 13th (1980) - Review Blitz

 With the movie fresh in my memory, perhaps the first thing that comes to mind is the boredom I felt while watching it.
 I think that’s probably one of the worst things you can feel when you’re watching a so-called classic, as nothing indicates that a movie could not stand the test of time better than a bored viewer.

 When comparing the first film to its sequels, it’s actually not as interesting as some of the others manage to be, which is different from what you’d typically expect from a film franchise.
 I’m not saying that the movies necessarily get better, just more entertaining.
 When comparing the original Friday the 13th to its fellow slasher classic, Halloween, it also has trouble standing up.
-In my opinion, Halloween had much better suspense and tension held throughout the film, along with a likable protagonist.
-But before we get knee deep in comparisons, let’s just review Friday the 13th on its own.
+In my opinion, Halloween had much better suspense and tension throughout the film, along with a likable protagonist.
+But before we get knee-deep in comparisons, let’s just review Friday the 13th on its own.

 Friday_The_13th_1.png